 Doares adds her take on this issue: "Have you really committed to counseling with a qualified professional?
 While many licensed therapists can do couples counseling, not all are equally proficient.
 A good counselor will have specific training in couple's therapy and a practice that consists mainly of this kind of work.
 Your relationship problems did not develop overnight and won't be resolved in two or three sessions.
 Good progress can be made in as little as three months but, if you aren't prepared for six months of work, you haven't really committed to the process or to the relationship."

 The experts agree that you should be looking inward at your part in the marriage's breakdown.
 Says Doares, "Have you identified and taken responsibility for your part in the breakdown of the marriage?
 Relationships are reciprocal.
 You each put stuff in and you each take stuff out.
 It is really easy to focus on what your partner is doing without owning your unproductive behavior."

-But you shouldn't expect thoughtful introspection to fix all your problems: you have to dig your heels in and do some work.
-Says Feuerman, "If you ignored a cancerous tumor in stage I and you finally sought treatment in stage IV, the treatment would definitely be longer and more intensive then if you attended to it early.
+But you shouldn't expect thoughtful introspection to fix all your problems; you have to dig your heels in and do some work, according to Feuerman: "If you ignored a cancerous tumor in its first stage and you finally sought treatment in Stage IV, the treatment would definitely be longer and more intensive then if you attended to it early.
 By the time couples present for treatment, an average of six years has passed, sometimes longer.
-Think about a tumor growing for six years… yikes!
+Think about a tumor growing for six years — yikes!
 If you have decided to work on the marriage in therapy, are you really making the effort to go religiously?
 Are you following through on tasks the therapist asks of you?
 Couples counseling takes many months, often one to two sessions a week."